How to Secure Venture Capital: A Series

 Good ideas don’t exist in a vacuum and competition is not a negative indication for a startup’s growth prospects.
 In fact, competition is what fuels innovation and forward momentum.
 In addition, competition can show that the market has latent demand and opportunities for growth.

 - How do you compare to competitors?
 Show us a graphic comparison of the competitive field to explain how you will leverage your strengths and overcome your weaknesses relative to the other companies.
-The best way to show the multi-dimensionality of the competitive landscape is through the use of charts and infographics.
+The best way to show the multi-dimensionality of the competitive landscape is through the use of market positioning charts and infographics.
 A couple of examples include:

 - Harvey Ball chart: This is for an established market where product features can be readily compared: